mihirchronicles/mihirchronicles.github.io/content/bookshelf/how-to-win-friends-and-influence-people.md

 ## III.
 Quotes

-- For the great aim of education, is not knowledge but action. — Herbert Sepencer
+- For the great aim of education, is not knowledge but action. - Herbert Sepencer
 - Let's realize criticisms are like homing pigeons.
 They always return home.
 - Judge not, that ye be not judged.
-- Don't complain about the snow on your neighbor's roof when your own doorstep is unclean. — Confucius
+- Don't complain about the snow on your neighbor's roof when your own doorstep is unclean. - Confucius
-- A great man shows his greatness by the way he treats little men. — Carlyle
+- A great man shows his greatness by the way he treats little men. - Carlyle
 - To know all is to forgive all.
 - God himself, sir, does not propose to judge man until the end of his days?
-Why should you and I? — Dr. Johnson
+Why should you and I? - Dr. Johnson
 - Don't be afraid of enemies who attack you.
-Be afraid of the friends who flatter you. — General Alvaro Obregon
+Be afraid of the friends who flatter you. - General Alvaro Obregon
 - Teach me neither to proffer nor receive cheap praise.
-That's all flattery is—cheap praise. — General Alvaro Obregon
+That's all flattery is-cheap praise. - General Alvaro Obregon
 - One of the most neglected virtues of our daily existence is appreciation.
 - In our interpersonal relations we should never forget that all our associates are human beings and hunger for appreciation.
 It is the legal tender that all souls enjoy.
 - Try leaving a friendly trail of little sparks of gratitude on your daily trips.
 You will be surprised how they will set small flames of friendship that will be rose beacons on your next visit.
 - Honest appreciation got results where criticism and ridicule failed.
 - Every man I meet is my superior in some way.
-In that, I learn of him. — Ralph Waldo Emerson
+In that, I learn of him. - Ralph Waldo Emerson
 - First, arouse in the other person an eager want.
 He who can do this has the whole world with him.
-He who cannot walks a lonely way. — Professor Overstreet
+He who cannot walks a lonely way. - Professor Overstreet
 - It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
-It is from among such individuals that all human failures spring. — Alfred Adler
+It is from among such individuals that all human failures spring. - Alfred Adler
 - Happiness doesn't depend on outward conditions.
 It depends on inner conditions.
 - People who talk only of themselves think only of themselves.
 - To be interesting, be interested.